 For all other assessment tasks: All assessment tasks are to be submitted to the class teacher or Head Teacher on the due date at the time and period specified on the assessment notification.

 Hand-in tasks

 It is the student's responsibility to ensure that tasks are submitted on time.
 Tasks may be submitted:

-- in person; - or other agreed processes indicated on the assessment task notification.
+- in person OR - another agreed processes, indicated on the assessment task notification.